z503722728/MemoryMesh/README.md

 >
 > [After I provide a list all available tools with their description.]

 You can always instruct AI to perform certain actions directly in the chat _(give me an artifact, make this npc an elf, etc.)_, including _"update memory"_, which I use before moving conversation to another chat when I face the _"Long chats cause..."_ tip.
-Then copy the last AI's message from chat, answer to it and instruct to continue the story.
+Then copy the last AI's message from the chat, respond to it, and instruct it to continue the story.

 What I usually do is I start a session with an empty file and ask AI to start the game, providing any info about the PC.
 AI adds all necessary entities on the fly as the story develops.